AwesomeCICD/circle-banking-app/extras/cloudshell/tutorial.md

-# Bank of Anthos Quickstart
+# CCI Bank Corp Quickstart

 ##
-This tutorial shows you how to deploy the Bank of Anthos app to a Kubernetes cluster.
+This tutorial shows you how to deploy the CCI Bank Corp app to a Kubernetes cluster.

-You'll be able to run Bank of Anthos on:
+You'll be able to run CCI Bank Corp on:
 - a local **[minikube](https://minikube.sigs.k8s.io/docs/)** cluster, which comes built in to the Cloud Shell instance
 - a **[Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine)** cluster using a new or existing [Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)